abtin/notes/2022/Jan.md

 - It's mind blowing that so much of biology and life is based on just chemical reactions!
 Where is the line between alive and not alive?

+### Jan 21, 2022

+#### Thoughts

+- Turkish food is tasty but too filling!
+I need a good rest after!
+- I'm going to have a 2nd attempt on using Ebiten to present the simulation world!